mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 - scientific institutions and universities,
 - all kinds of navigation and charting,
 - GUI frameworks,
-- finance (including HFT),
+- finance (including HFT).
-- and many more.

-As we can see, the applications of such a library are vast and are not limited to applications involving specifically physical units.
+As we can see, the range of domains for such a library is vast and not limited to applications involving specifically physical units.
 Any software that involves measurements, or operations on counts of some standard or domain-specific quantities, could benefit from a zero-cost abstraction for operating on quantity values and their units.
-The library also provides affine space abstractions, which may prove useful in many other domains.
+The library also provides affine space abstractions, which may prove useful in many applications.

 ## Standardizing existing practice

 Plenty of physical units libraries have been available to the public for many years.
-Through the years, we have learned the best practices for handling specific cases in the domain.
+Throughout the years, we have learned the best practices for handling specific cases in the domain.
 Various products may have different scopes and support different C++ versions.
 Still, taking that aside, they use really similar concepts, types, and operations under the hood.
 We know how to do those things already.